 Intraoperative esophagogastroduodenoscopy (EGD), surgeon-guided enteroscopy, and colonoscopy may be helpful in diagnosing undiagnosed massive GI bleeding.
-Depending on the availability of local resources and the patient's condition, it may sometimes be better to perform subtotal colectomy with distal ileal inspection than to try to achieve these other tests, particularly if the surgeon is not privileged or comfortable with endoscopy.
+Depending on the availability of local resources and the patient's condition, it may sometimes be better to perform subtotal colectomy with distal ileal inspection than to try to jperform these tests, particularly if the surgeon is not privileged or comfortable with endoscopy.

-Patients who are hemodynamically stable should have preoperative localization of the bleeding; patients who are hemodynamically unstable with active bleeding may undergo emergency exploratory laparotomy with intraoperative endoscopy.
+Patients who are hemodynamically stable should have preoperative localization of the bleeding site; patients who are hemodynamically unstable with active bleeding may undergo emergency exploratory laparotomy with intraoperative endoscopy.
 In patients who are hemodynamically stable, once the bleeding site is preoperatively localized, intra-arterial vasopressin is used as a temporizing measure to reduce the bleeding before patients undergo segmental colectomy.
 Using this approach the operative morbidity rate is approximately 8.6%, the mortality rate is around 10%, and the rate of rebleed ranges from 0-14%.

 In a subset of patients, surgery is still required, but with the use of nonsurgical diagnosis and intervention, the morbidity rate has been substantially reduced from around 37% to 8.6% in patients undergoing segmental colectomy.
 With advances in endoscopy and angiography, the rate of preoperative bleeding localization has steadily improved, impacting surgical outcomes in a positive way.